samaratrilling/declass/examples/vw_helpers.md

     find my_base_path -type f | head -n 5 | python $DECLASS/cmd/files_to_vw.py

-* Convert the entire directory quickly.
-The `-o` option is the path to your output file.
-The `--n_jobs -2` option means use all cores except for 1.
+Convert the entire directory quickly.

     python $DECLASS/cmd/files_to_vw.py --base_path my_base_path --n_jobs -2 -o doc_tokens.vw

+* The `-o` option is the path to your output file.
+* The `--n_jobs -2` option means use all cores except for 1.
+* For lots of small files, set `--chunksize` to something larger than the default (1000).
+This is the number one parameter for performance optimization.

 #### To use a custom tokenizer with Method 1